Synthetify/synthetify-protocol/docs/docs/technical/state.md

         pub synthetics: [Synthetic; 255],   // 27795
     }

-First three are indexes of corresponding arrays, points to last element, used as length.
-Next three keep data and are described below:
+The first three are indexes of corresponding arrays, points to the last element, used as length.
+The next three keep data and are described below:

 ### Asset